 In the 1980s, Volvo had a reputation for boxy cars, but today its range is admired for its sleek and sporty lines.
 Harper traces that development back to Volvo’s involvement in the British Touring Car Championships in the early 1990s.
 “The guys involved with the touring car team went on to the more sporty Volvo projects, bringing with them the aerodynamic lessons they had learned in motorsport,” he says.

-Titan Motorsport and Automotive Engineering straddles the motorsport and automotive worlds, producing metal components for racing cars and high-performance road cars.
+Titan Motorsport and Automotive Engineering straddles the motorsport and automotive worlds, producing metal components for race cars and high-performance road cars.
 Titan’s Sales and Marketing Manager Zoe Timbrell says that components for both applications can be made with the same material – and even made to the same design.
 “With automotive we engineer cost out, and with motor sports we engineer performance in,” she says.

 As with Williams’ KERS systems, Titan technologies that serve one purpose in racing can serve another in automotive.
 “In motorsport development is all about going faster,” says Timbrell.
 “In automotive it’s all about using less fuel.
 Both results can be achieved with the same solutions.”

-Clive Temple, who leads the motorsport engineering and management programme at Cranfield University in the UK, points out that most original equipment manufacturers are involved in motorsport for marketing reasons, rather than for R&D purposes.
+Clive Temple, who leads the motorsport engineering and management program at Cranfield University in England, points out that most original equipment manufacturers are involved in motorsport for marketing reasons, rather than for R&D purposes.
 Still, he says that Audi has used its involvement in endurance racing to refine diesel technology for its production cars.
 “For a long time people associated diesels with taxis and lorries,” he says.
 “But in recent years Audi has adopted diesel for all its cars, including its luxury and sporty models.
 There definitely is a marketing side to it, but there is also a technological side in terms of the refinement of the diesel engine and powertrain.”

 At the same time, Temple notes that motorsport regulations, brought in to raise entertainment value, often restrict technology transfer.
 “Touring cars are not even fitted with an anti-lock braking system, which most road cars have today,” he says.
 “F1 is meant to be the pinnacle of motorsport and the drivers are meant to be the best, so they have moved away from driver aids that you and I have for our commute to work.”